Visit Wilderness

 (No official title, designates Fish and Wildlife Service wildernesses) - Public law 94-557 (10/19/1976) To designate certain lands as components of the National Wilderness Preservation System and to provide designation for certain lands as Wilderness Study Areas

-For more information (To download or see all affected Wilderness areas) visit our law library for 94-557 or legislative history for 94-557 for this law.
+For more information (To download or see all affected wilderness areas) visit our law library for 94-557 or legislative history for 94-557 for this law.